Dhvani-intwala/My-Books-Store/README.md

 - On the *Product Details* page there is an interactive feature that is only available for logged-in users that are not staff members.
 A user can add a product to the wishlist by clicking on add to wishlist button.
 This feature is also accessible on the *Bag* page.
 - In the *Wishlist* page there are listed all the favourite items of the user with a design similar to the one created for the *Products* pages.
 A filtering and sorting section is also available and every element is linked to a *Product Details* page.
 - An additional feature would be that every item includes a representation of the number of times it has been added to the wishlist by all the users.

+### Products Management

+- When the website admin is logged in on this page, they can add a new product to the website without going to the admin panel.

 ### User Profile